-It matters not that Christmas Day falls on a week night, a little tipple here and there through the day is pretty normal for a festive celebration - but when the tipples turn into tumbles - you may need some help the following day!
+It matters not that Christmas Day falls on a Sunday, a little tipple here and there through the day is pretty normal for a festive celebration - but when the tipples turn into tumbles - you may need some help the following day!

 Fresh air along our canals will help that foggy feeling go away.
 Walking will help make your body work harder to rid the toxins in your system.

 We get it!
 You've worked hard all Christmas to get everything ready, endless tidying, shopping, wrapping and planning - and when the big day is over - there's no way you want to do any more clearing up.
 Why not offer to take the dog out for an extra long walk, or take the kids out?...leaving whoever is left behind to clean up!

 Don't be bored silly with TV shows and specials.
 Just because it's Christmas, doesn't mean you should sit down and watch rubbish repeats or films.
 If there is a serious threat of someone finding the Monopoly you've hidden, or Grandpa's snoring on the sofa is now scaring the kids - get out!
 This is a must for the whole Christmas period.
 A walk or run outside will reinvigorate you.
 Why not go feed the ducks?
 Go wildlife-spotting? or visit a historical part of our waterways.